 Volatility of share price, absence of dividends and fluctuation of operating results.
 Market prices for the securities of biotechnology companies, including ours, have historically been highly volatile.
-In the year ended October 31, 2018, our common shares traded on the TSX Venture Exchange, at a high of \$0.51 and a low of \$0.17 per share (2017 - a high of \$0.33 and a low of \$0.14 per share).
+In the period ended April 30, 2019, our common shares traded on the TSX Venture Exchange, at a high of 0.24 and a low of 0.145 per share (2018 - a high of 0.44 and a low of 0.305 per share).
 Factors such as fluctuation of our operating results, announcements of technological innovations, patents or new commercial products by us or our competitors, results of clinical testing, regulatory actions, or public concern over the safety of biopharmaceutical products and other factors could have a significant effect on the share price or trading volumes for our common shares.
-Our common shares have been subject to significant price and volume fluctuations and may continue to be subject to significant price and volume fluctuations in the future.
+Our common shares have been subject to significant price and volume fluctuations in the future.
 We have not paid dividends to date, and we do not expect to pay dividends in the foreseeable future.

 Dilution.
 We may sell additional equity securities in future offerings, including through the sale of securities convertible into equity securities, to finance our operations, acquisitions or projects, and issue additional common shares if outstanding warrants or stock options are exercised, which may result in dilution.
-As of the date of this MD&A, we had 9 million outstanding stock options convertible into common shares with an average exercise price of \$0.23 per share, 1,975,000 outstanding DSU's convertible into common shares and 11.6 million outstanding warrants convertible into common shares with an average exercise price of \$0.35 per share.
+As of the date of this MD&A, we had 5,9 million outstanding stock options convertible into common shares with an average exercise price of \$0.22 per share, 1,314,778 outstanding DSU's convertible into common shares and 11.6 million outstanding warrants convertible into common shares with an average exercise price of \$0.35 per share.